yairuk/task-management/README.md

 ## UX

-the projet have 2 tabs:
+the project have 2 tabs:
 1. tasks list - shows all the main tasks and subtasks
 2. statistics for the status of the tasks